-Over the last three years she has built five artificial reefs (in collaboration with Caribbean Coral Restoration) all over Bocas, grown coral on PVC trees and in land tanks, and planted coral on the reefs to build fully functioning reefs.
+Over the last several years she has built six artificial reefs (in collaboration with Caribbean Coral Restoration) all over Bocas, grown coral on PVC trees and in land tanks, and planted coral to build fully functioning reefs.

 Robin Perreault, Construction & Training